cosmos/interchain-security/docs/docs/upgrading/migrate_v4_v5.md

 ## Note

 `v5.0.0` should not be used on the provider.

-T
-he provider should be updated to `v5.1.0`.
+The provider should be updated to `v5.1.0`.

 ## Provider